blen-desta/cxinterview/README.md

 To setup the dev environment, the engineer should install Postgresql locally, with a database `postgres` and a user `interview` with password `interview` and all grants against the `postgres` database.
+Once the Postgresql instance is prepared, the DDL defined in [ddl.sql](https://github.com/coyotesqrl/cxinterview/blob/master/codegen/src/main/resources/ddl.sql) should be executed against it.
+At that point, pre-setup is complete and the project can be built.

 Future refinements may allow for pluggable databases (to support in-memory DBs for development).
 Future refinements will support parametrized connection